NicholasPerell/Artemis/README.md

   - DELETE: Don't play it, but don't return it to the archer.
 If the Archer discards arrows, this'll discard the arrow entirely.
   - FRONT_OF_QUEUE: Similar to the queue, but make it cut to the front of the queue.

+Arrows can also be prompted to fire on their own without going through the process of being in an archer.
+This is useful for cases where an arrow is fired in response to a different arrow finishing.

 ### Archers <img src="https://github.com/nicholas-hoy-champain/narrative-system-project/blob/dev/Assets/Artemis/Editor/Resources/bowman.png?raw=true" alt="Bowman by Lorc" height="50px;" align="right">

 This is what tries to choose which arrow should be shot.
-Currently uses a priority queue, or PQ.
 Arrows with a priority of 0 are placed in a "general pool" with a random order.
 Higher values are given priority above lower values.
-Instead of being random, there is a checkbox in the inspector about if the PQ should have "recency bais."

-When recency bias is *off*, arrows of equal value (greater than 0) will be delivered in the order they were added to the PQ.
-Hence the term "priority *queue*."

-When recency bias is *on*, the most recently added data point is the one that will delivered first.
-This was what _Project Nautilus_ utilized for the managerial AI, PASSION.
-If the player managed to do A and B before they get to the next narrative trigger, and both A and B added commentary the player can receive from PASSION, it made more sense that PASSION commented on the most recent action of the player, to make things feel reactive.
-Instead of a queue, the PQ becomes a "priority *stack*."
+The data presented to the user includes:

+- <ins>Default Contents:</ins> the arrows the archer has on hand when she's initialized.
+- <ins>Decision Making:</ins> the logic of the archer, as set by the developers.
+  - <ins>Handling Same Priority:</ins> when there are arrows of a same priority value greater than 0, how does the archer determine which arrow to shoot?
+    - QUEUE: First of those arrows to go in, the first of those arrows to go out.
+    - STACK: Latest of those arrows to go in, the first of those arrows to go out.
+    - RANDOM: Chooses which of those arrows at random.
+  - <ins>Discard Arrows After Use:</ins> is an arrow removed from circulation after being used?
+  - <ins>Loops:</ins> when the archer is out of any arrows to consider, is there a refresh that occurs?
+    - <ins>Include Bundles:</ins> if refreshing includes the arrow bundles' dump and drop history.
+    - <ins>Include Higher Priorities:</ins> if refreshing includes arrows with a priority of greater than 0.
+- <ins>Arrow Bundles:</ins> the history of droping (adding) or dumping (removing) arrows from an Archer is saved.
+- <ins>Partition Flags:</ins> an important piece of optimization the developers can decide to use.
+By choosing SYMBOL flags to be in every single arrow an Archer will consider, the arrows can be divved up into seperate tables[^3].

+The archer is prompted by calling `bool AttemptDelivery(FlagBundle[] importedStates, FlagID[] all = null)`. `importedStates` is the list of flag bundles evaluated for considering arrow criteria.
+Any FlagIDs in `all` will be skipped over and assumed as being met—the use being it could essentially allows *any* character to respond (instead of just one), allowing for self-branching conversations[^3].

 ### Arrow Bundles <img src="https://github.com/nicholas-hoy-champain/narrative-system-project/blob/dev/Assets/Artemis/Editor/Resources/quiver.png" alt="Quiver by Delapouite" height="50px;" align="right">

-Can be prompted to dump into a archer of the designer's choosing.
-These dumps are where recency bias being on or off on your archer are very important.
-More capabilities and options for bundles are planned for the future, but for now there aren't many.
+List of arrows.
+Can be dumped into or droped from a archer.
+These dumps are where <ins>Handling Same Priority</ins> on your archer are very important.

+### Flags

+Objects which store the values that is evaluated for an Arrow's criteria.
+Data stored in each flag include:
+- <ins>ID:</ins> enum value used to sort flags.
+- <ins>Value:</ins> this value is internally stored as a float, but can be presented a variety of ways:
+  - FLOAT: a number.
+  - BOOL: true or false.
+  - SYMBOL: an enum value.

+### Flag Bundles

+Sorted list of flags.
+Flags in these lists can't have the same flag ID.
+Loading these in or out helps speed through the evaluation process on arrows.

+If there are any null items in your flag bundle, you can try to remove an empty list.
+If there are missing items (you deleted the flag assets before removing it from the bundle) the previous solution doesn't work on, you can clear the bundle in the context menu **⋮**.

 ### Fletchers <img src="https://github.com/nicholas-hoy-champain/narrative-system-project/blob/dev/Assets/Artemis/Editor/Resources/table.png" alt="Table by Delapouite" height="50px;" align="right">